Dodo: Subfossil specimens

 In 2005, after a hundred years of neglect, a part of the Mare aux Songes swamp was excavated by an international team of researchers (International Dodo Research Project).
 To prevent malaria, the British had covered the swamp with hard core during their rule over Mauritius, which had to be removed.
-Many remains were found, including bones of at least 17 dodos in various stages of maturity (though no juveniles), and several bones obviously from the skeleton of one individual bird, which have been preserved in their natural position.
-These findings were made public in December 2005 in the Naturalis museum in Leiden.
-63% of the fossils found in the swamp belonged to turtles of the extinct genus Cylindraspis, and 7.1% belonged to dodos, which had been deposited within several centuries, 4,000 years ago.
-Subsequent excavations suggested that dodos and other animals became mired in the Mare aux Songes while trying to reach water during a long period of severe drought about 4,200 years ago.
-Furthermore, cyanobacteria thrived in the conditions created by the excrements of animals gathered around the swamp, which died of intoxication, dehydration, trampling, and miring.
+Many remains were found, including bones of at least 17 dodos in various stages of maturity (though no juveniles), and several bones from the skeleton of one individual bird, which were preserved in their natural position.
 Though many small skeletal elements were found during the recent excavations of the swamp, few were found during the 19th century, probably owing to the employment of less refined methods when collecting.

 Worldwide, 26 museums have significant holdings of dodo material, almost all found in the Mare aux Songes.
 The Natural History Museum, American Museum of Natural History, Cambridge University Museum of Zoology, the Senckenberg Museum, and others have almost complete skeletons, assembled from the dissociated subfossil remains of several individuals.
 In 2011, a wooden box containing dodo bones from the Edwardian era was rediscovered at the Grant Museum at University College London during preparations for a move.
 They had been stored with crocodile bones until then.